LazzaAU/skill_InternetRadio/instructions/en.md

 2. Selecting it from the drop-down list in the skill settings
 3. saying -> play station number "then the number".
 This will play what ever line number you've choosen

-NOTE: Intenets aim to have the word "radio" in them so that the intent is less likely to clash when someonemakes a spotify or other music skill.
+NOTE: Intents aim to have the word "radio" in them so that the intent is less likely to clash when someone makes a spotify or other music skill.

 When Alice understands what station you want to play she will